vneshikj/vneshikj/README.md

 ## Hi there👋, I'm Viktor

-I am a penultimate Computer Systems Engineering student at the University of Auckland.
-I'm deeply passionate about embedded systems and find great joy in working in teams to bring projects to life.
+I final year Computer Systems Engineering student at the University of Auckland.
+I'm deeply passionate about embedded systems and find great joy working in teams to bring projects to life.

 ### My Favourite Tools